Policies and Procedures

 An "emotional support animal" (or comfort animal) is an animal that provides emotional or other support that ameliorates one or more identified symptoms or effects of a person's disability.
 Unlike service animals, support animals are not required to be trained to perform work or tasks, and they include species other than dogs and miniature horses.

 ESA are generally not allowed to accompany persons with disabilities in any public areas of SUNY Delhi as a service animal is allowed to do, but an ESA may reside in the Residence Halls, including accompanying such individual in all public or common use areas of the Residence Halls, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy housing.
 Before an ESA can move into the Residence Halls with a person with a disability, a request must be submitted to the Associate Director of Residence Life and approval must be granted (preferably at least 30 days prior to move in).
-The request must include documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for SUNY Delhi to determine the nexus between the ESA and the individual's disability based on the following criteria:
+The request must include documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for SUNY Delhi to determine the nexus between the ESA and the individual's disability based on the following criteria:- The individual qualifies as a person with a disability (i.e., has a physical or mental impairment that substantially limits one or more major life activities); and

-• The ESA may be necessary to afford the person with a disability an equal opportunity to use and enjoy residential living (i.e., that the animal would provide emotional support that ameliorates one or more symptoms or effects of the disability).
+- The ESA may be necessary to afford the person with a disability an equal opportunity

 The request will be reviewed by a committee that is composed of representatives from the Office of Residence Life, Health and Counseling Services, and Access and Equity Services.
 Appeals of the decision of this committee may be directed to the Director of Residence Life and Director of Health and Counseling Services.